colinyjchung/jinnzhong/content/posts/20230312-what-i-want.md

 * The fiction I write has to be something I'm proud of because it's inherently me: Someone who likes puzzles, games, rabbit holes, references, playing with genre/med aim/style?
 * I don't want to just "check this off the list".
 It has to be good.
 I want the work to have the potential of becoming culturally significant (it has to have meaning and layers.
 I want to get recognition points for that (insight, wit, cleverness)).
 And it's fine if it doesn't make money.

-## Themes & Story Ideas
-* **Femme-bots** - our relationship with technology, control, servitude, "benevolent masters", avoiding real relationships, the messiness of reality, fake Internet friends, power dynamics.
-* **Ghost Counseling** - The regret of not saying what you wanted to say, the regret of leaving things undone, the regret of not addressing things until they change.
-The power dynamics of a mediator, the potential abuse of being the middle-person.
-A unique skillset that highly sought after, but is at constant risk due to freelance nature of job.
-* **Dark Plague due to Abuse of Magick** - An allegory of unrestrained power, unmitigated.
-Climate change.
-Destruction of the world and the fallout.
-A post-apocalyptic medieval world.
-Dark, grimy.
-Everything sucks.
-* **Romantic poets in sci-fi world** - Not fully realized.
-Should drop.
-* **Anglerfish women battalion** - Militant-Matriarchy society.
-Men are small parasitic fish that meld with the humanoid women.
-Something-something gender roles reversed.
-* **Exile & Diplomats** - What it means to lose your home and to be immortal and powerful, shaping the direction of a primitive society, and ancient civilizations.
-A history of the Gods.
-Dream of dead home.
-Idealizing the past.
-Holding on to the past.
-* **What if the socioeconomics of D&D was real?** That there were infinite ruins, lairs, and graves to explore, loot, and get rich from?
-A commentary on hustle bro culture.
-Bards are affiliates pushing their favorite groups.
-A large percentage of failures, just like in biz-op.
-Retired bands sell old maps, leads, systems, training.
-And the people who are actually making money safely are them.
-Big reveal later is that the elves created this socioeconomic world to keep humans under control.
-* **Irish pantheon as key figures during the Irish war of independence** - not fully realized.
-* **Janio Igby**: space adventures a la pulps, each "episode" is named after a piece of classical music.
-Inject composers as NPCs, enemies, allies.
-But show how broken the protagonist is.
-Loneliness. <- this is just a concept.
-No further substance.

 ### What Research do I have to do?
 * Daily Life of 1300-1500s?
 * Political/Religious factions-six at least